Shaping the Future in STEM

 Application

 Students self-nominate by completing the Student Application Form (best viewed with Google Chrome).
-Over the program's 18 months, 40 students will take part in each of the three cohorts as described below.
-Students are expected to be active participants during their six-month cohort.
+Students are expected to be active participants during the semester cohort.

 Eligibility